Peloe History, Family Crest & Coats of Arms

-Norman Conquest of 1066.
+The name Peloe reached English shores for the first time with the ancestors of the Peloe family as they migrated following the Norman Conquest of 1066.
 The Peloe family lived in Yorkshire.
 The name, however, refers to the region of Belleau or Bella Aqua in France, both of which translate as good water or clear water.
-CITATION[CLOSE]

 Early Origins of the Peloe family

 The surname Peloe was first found in Yorkshire, where the name is "probably of Norman origin, meaning bel-eau, in Latin, Bella-aqua, the fair water; the designation of some locality.
 John be Bellew was a Baron of Parliament temp.
 Edward I."

 The family claim that the founder of the Bellews was a marshal in the army of the Conqueror.
 Some of the eighteen knights who were in direct succession settled in Ireland at Bellewstown, in the county of Meath and in Louth in the 13th century.

 Another source claims the name "is an old, though now a rare, Devonshire name."
 This source also notes that the family had been lords of the manor of Stockleigh-English for more than 150 years.

 Early History of the Peloe family

 This web page shows only a small excerpt of our Peloe research.
 Another 77 words (6 lines of text) covering the years 1575, 1585, 1720, 1798, 1805, 1848 and 1866 are included under the topic Early Peloe History in all our PDF Extended History products and printed products wherever possible.

 Peloe Spelling Variations